Villa De Leyva

 Parroquia Nuestra Señora El Rosario

-The construction of this church started in 1604 and completed four years later with contributions from the King and the parishioners.
-However, the earthquake in 1845 had caused damage to the structure, and they rebuilt it again.
-Inside the church, the Baroque style altar carved in wood and covered in gold, and the wall lined up by paintings mostly by the Bogota artist Gregorio Velásquez de Arce y Caballos.
+The construction of this church started in 1604 and was completed four years later with contributions from the King and the parishioners.
+However, the earthquake in 1845 caused damage to the structure, and they rebuilt it again.

 Real Fabrica de Licores

-Built-in the seventeenth century with a colonial-style fountain in the courtyard, this historic building was where the real liquor factory operated, and it was restored by general chief Gustavo Rojas Pinilla.
+Built in the seventeenth century with a colonial-style fountain in the courtyard, this historic building was where the real liquor factory operated, and it was restored by general chief Gustavo Rojas Pinilla.

 The Royal Liquor Plant is recognized as Colombia’s first distillery.
 It was built in the days of the Viceroys and stands out for its popular Baroque-style doorway with the coat of arms that Spain has used in its cities and colonies since the 17th century.
 The original interior and the distillery tools then used are in place.